-Budgeting is so important if you want to become financially stable, it’s actually insane how many people are so ill prepared when it comes to their finances.
+Budgeting is so important if you want to become financially stable, it’s actually unbelievable how many people are so ill-prepared when it comes to their finances.

 This article from Debt.com breaks down the financial burden that many Americans face because they don’t or haven’t planned their money.